Fire and rescue services

 More information:

-There are strong Islamic codes of dress and behaviour in Sudan.
+There are strong Islamic codes of dress and behaviour.

 If you're a woman, wear a headscarf and loose clothing to cover the arms and legs.